thedamon/writings/posts/notanexcerpt.md

 tags:
   - "theatre"
   - "my planet"
+teaser: A 1 man trailer for Fringe performers' showcase.
+In the voice of the show to sell it to the masses
-description: A 1 man trailer for Fringe performers' showcase.
+note: A 1 man trailer for Fringe performers' showcase.
 In the voice of the show to sell it to the masses
 #coverImage: "/images/jefferson-santos-fCEJGBzAkrU-unsplash.jpg"
 #coverWidth: 16
 #coverHeight: 9